 Booster is a European-based brand that has been going on a strong publicity campaign of late sponsoring events (the latest being All-Star Fight in Bangkok), gyms and fighters with their products.
 The Banchamek Gym is sponsored with a bunch of Booster equipment now.
 Several of the Thai fighters on Kunlun Fight are also spotted wearing Booster gear including Jomthong and Buakaw’s protege, Superbon.
 Definitely a brand to watch for.

 I managed to cop a pair of the hard-to-find Superbon Banchamek shorts (pictured here) and they are now my favorite shorts to train in.
 Comfortable on the waist with a slim retro-cut and a modest side-slit just the way I like it.
 Fits true to size.
-Again, these are priced high (in Euros) on their official website but are very affordable in Bangkok where you will find them exclusively at Super Export Shop.
+These are sold out and may be quite hard to find.

 Infightstyle is an American fight brand most known for their stylish designs and customization service.
 All items are handmade in Thailand with some of the prettiest designs anywhere.
 If you are looking to have a custom designed pair of Muay Thai shorts, this is the place to go to.
 Apparently, the brand has their own factory so they must be doing a brisk business.
 I recently bought a pair of their shorts (See my Instagram) and I can say that the quality is top-notch Thai standard and the sizing is smiliar to Thai brands like Top King and Twins.
 A tiny bit smaller on the waist than I would have liked but still comfortable overall.